-16, 20, "Men and Brethren, this scripture must needs have been fulfilled, which the Holy Ghost by the mouth of David spake before concerning Judas who was guide to them that took Jusus.
-For it is written in the Book of Psalms, let his habitation be desolate, and let no man dwell therein: and his bishoprick let another take."
-Of the twentieth verse the former member is from the sixty-ninth, and the latter from the hundredand-ninth Psalm.
-Observe, (1) he views both as prophetic, (2) he pronounces both spoken by the Holy Ghost.
+When he shall be judged, let him be condemned : and let his prayer become sin.
+Let his days be few; and let another take his office."
+(1) Admitted: the language is strong.
+All may not be able to reconcile it with other declarations and petitions.
+Are they who cannot, at liberty to conclude that it is really inconsistent with love to our enemies?
+Let us hear how Peter speaks of those Psalms.
+"Men and brethren, this Scripture must needs have been fulfilled, which the Holy Ghost by the mouth of David spake before concerning Judas, who was guide to them that took Jesus.
+For it is written in the Book of Psalms: Let his habitation be desolate, and let no man dwell therein : and his bishoprick let another take."
+(2) Of the twentieth verse the former member is from the sixty-ninth, and the latter from the hundred-and-ninth Psalm.
+Observe, (first) he views both as prophetic; (second) he pronounces both spoken by the Holy Ghost.
 Of course both must be in all points correct, worthy of a merciful God, and becoming the lips of a servant of God, though no man were able to explain them.